Coaching By Toby

 Energy Leadership™ Index Master Practitioner (ELI-MP) to coach and debrief clients utilizing an assessment tool that measures the energy you bring to your day to day life and when under stress

-DISC to learn about your own personality and better understand why you may or may not be happy in your current situation, build stronger teams and discover the best ways to collaborate, improve workplace culture and cultivate effective communication and relationship-building strategies
+DISC to learn about your own personality and better understand why you may or may not be happy in your current situation, build stronger teams and discover the best ways to collaborate, improve workplace culture and cultivate effective communication and relationship-building strategies.
+Your DISC results are critical to the career coaching process.

 I ask many of my clients to define their "Why".
 If you can define your why, you can better determine what path is best for you.